oils-for-unix/oils/doc/oil-language-tour.md

   Python, and JavaScript, Oil is influenced by Ruby, Perl, Awk, PHP, and more.
 - [A Feel For Oil's Syntax](syntax-feelings.html) - Some thoughts that may help you remember the syntax.
-- [Oil Language Warts](warts.html) docuemnts syntax that may be surprising.
+- [Oil Language Warts](warts.html) documents syntax that may be surprising.
 - [A Tour of the Oil Project](project-tour.html) (under construction).

 ## Appendix: Features Not Shown